 - Animals & Exhibits

 - Fun & Learning

 - Aquatic Research

 |Arctic Watch Beluga Population Study|

-Sea Research Foundation and Mystic Aquarium partner with Arctic Watch Wilderness Lodge on Cunningham Inlet in Nunavut, Canada, to help protect the wild beluga whale population through research and education.
-A world-class beluga observation site located 500 miles north of the Arctic Circle, late Sea Research Scientist and Research Director Dr. David St. Aubin conducted research studies on belugas in Cunningham Inlet for many years and this is the first time people are studying this whale population since 1999.
-Since that time, the climate has changed dramatically, allowing increased ship traffic in the Northwest Passage.
+Mystic Aquarium partners with Arctic Watch Wilderness Lodge on Cunningham Inlet in Nunavut, Canada, to help protect the wild beluga whale population through research and education.
+A world-class beluga observation site located 500 miles north of the Arctic Circle, late Mystic Aquarium Scientist and Research Director Dr. David St. Aubin conducted research studies on belugas in Cunningham Inlet for many years.
+Since 1999, the climate has changed dramatically, allowing increased ship traffic in the Northwest Passage.
 No one knows how this affects the belugas and if the beluga population is growing, shrinking or stabilizing.

-In July 2012, Sea Research’s scientists spent two weeks at Arctic Watch to look at the feasibility for long term beluga studies in this area and initiate observations and collect data on the hundreds of wild belugas that make Cunningham Inlet their home for six weeks each year.
-Sea Research scientists hope to continue monitoring the beluga population over coming years while serving as a resource to Arctic Watch guests.
+In July 2012, Mystic Aquarium’s scientists spent two weeks at Arctic Watch to look at the feasibility for long term beluga studies in this area and initiate observations and collect data on the hundreds of wild belugas that make Cunningham Inlet their home for six weeks each year.
+Mystic Aquarium scientists hope to continue monitoring the beluga population over coming years while serving as a resource to Arctic Watch guests.

 We are accredited by:

 |The mission of Mystic Aquarium is to inspire people to care for and protect our ocean planet through conservation, education, and research.|

 © 2008-2015, Sea Research Foundation, Inc. All Rights Reserved